 *All loan amounts all subject to change and counties may have differing loan limits.

 When a home buyer is prepared to make a second, or consecutive purchase, a Conventional loan could be their best option.
 This type of loan is a great match for a more experienced home buyer.
-There are several items that could classify you as an experienced home buyer:

 - An above average, or high credit score